ralismark/ralismark.github.io/_posts/2019-04-05-speed-of-light.md

 ---
 layout: post
-title: A simple "derivation" of the speed of light
+title: A Simple "Derivation" Of The Speed Of Light
 tags: math
 excerpt: Deriving an expression for c without advanced vector calculus
 ---